rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 **ULD (Unit Load Device):** A standardized container or pallet used for air cargo transport, designed to fit aircraft cargo holds efficiently.

 **Visual-Inertial Odometry (VIO):** A technique that fuses camera images and IMU data to estimate motion and position.
 Related to but distinct from full visual-inertial navigation with external landmark aiding.

+**Visual Positioning System (VPS):** A technology that determines device position and orientation by matching live camera imagery against a pre-built 3D map of visual features.
+Unlike fiducial-based systems, VPS uses the environment itself as reference, with no physical markers required.

 **WiFi HaLow (802.11ah):** A WiFi standard operating in sub-1 GHz frequencies, designed for IoT applications requiring longer range (up to 1km), better obstacle penetration, and support for thousands of devices per access point.
 Provides higher bandwidth than Thread while maintaining low power operation.